92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelShape/size.md

 size(): number // only on ParentParcels
 ```

-Returns the number of children this parcel has.
+Returns the number of children this ParcelShape has.